connectrpc/connect-swift/.github/CONTRIBUTING.md

 communications, please remember to treat your fellow contributors with respect!

-Note that you'll need to sign [Buf's Contributor License Agreement][cla] before we can accept any of your contributions.
-If necessary, a bot will remind you to accept the CLA when you open your pull request.
+Note that for a contribution to be accepted, you must sign off on all commits in order to affirm that they comply with the [Developer Certificate of Origin][dco].

 ## Setup